HowTo: Determine Roles in CyberHoot

 • Specifically, they receive notification which is triggered for Users who remain non-compliant after prior reminders.

-4. Client Administrator
+4. Tenant Administrator

 • They can manage Users, Managers, and HR Contacts, as well as configure client-specific settings.